adrianosotos/foton/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-OBS.: To show currently reading book you have to click on 'Read' on book page.
+OBS.: To show currently reading book on home page you have to click on 'Read' on a book page.
 ## How to run

 In the project directory, you can run: